shenweiss/ez-detect/README.md

 Usage as follows:

-For first use please see and set the paths in getPaths() local function in this file.
+For first use please see and set the paths in getPaths() local function in src/main/config.py file.

 Warning, during execution, the program will clean previous outputs in hfo_engine_1 directory.
-So if you want to save them, just create a copy of hfo_engine_1 folder and set that path in getPaths() function.
+So if you want to save them, do it before the next run.

-To run, write in shell:

- matlab_binary -r  "main(edf_dataset_path, start_time, stop_time, ...
-                         cycle_time, chan_swap, swap_array_file)"

-(You can call it with all optional args except from the requiered edf_dataset_path so If you don't specify, defaults are given)

- Input semantic:
-    - edf_dataset_path: The directory path to the file with the data to analize.

-    - start_time: a number in seconds indicating from when, relative to the file duration, do you want to analize the eeg.

-    - stop_time: a number in seconds indicating up to when, relative to the file duration, do you want to analize the eeg.

-      For example if you want to process the last 5 minutes of an eeg of 20 minutes you would use as input start_time = 15*60 = 900 and stop_time = 20*60 = 1200.

-    - cycle_time: a number in seconds indicating the size of the blocks to cut the data in blocks.This improves time performance since it can be parallelized.
-      Example: 300 (5 minutes)

-    -Swapping data: a struct containing the channel swapping flag (1:yes, 0:no) (in case that channels were incorrectly assigned in the original EDF file as can be the case for intraop recordings) and the swap_array that can be used to correct the channel assignments.
+Main function is src/main/hfo_annotate_py.
+For usage please type:

+ 'python3 hfo_annotate.py --help'

+ Minimum arguments for a run would be like: python3 hfo_annotate.py --edf_dataset_path=test.edf

+The only requiered argument is --edf_dataset_path, the other ones are optional and defaults within config.py are given in case you don't specify them.

 Output: DSP monopolar/bipolar outputs as matfiles get saved in the corresponding working directory indicated in the argument 'paths'.

-Presetting:

- 1)If it it's the first run in this computer please check misc_code/setGlobalPaths.m

 Conventions for the code:

   Formats:
       Filename && Function name: Dash separated names.
-Example: ez_detect_batch Local Function name: If you define local functions within a files, use CamelCase.
-Example: processBatch Local Variables: Descriptive names.
+Example: ez_detect_batch Local Function name: CamelCase.
+Example: processBatch
+      Local Variables: Descriptive names.
 Dash separated names.
 Example: start_time Global Variables: Dash separated UPPERCASE.
 Example: PROJECT_PATH